berndporr/pi-pico-freertos-starter/README.md

-# freeRTOS Raspberry Pi Pico demo: an interrupt and a task changing a state
+# freeRTOS Raspberry Pi Pico demo: interrupt and task changing state

 The purpose of this project is twofold:
  1. to provide a skeleton project of how to use freeRTOS on Raspberry Pi Pico boards.